-"Social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering
+"social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering

 “The stricter the quarantine, the higher the cost to people’s social life and psychological well-being,” the researcher tells BBC Mundo.

-“There is a huge difference between meeting some people or being alone at home, especially for people who are psychologically vulnerable, or who are in an unsafe situation, or who need physical contact for their mental well-being.”
+“There is a huge difference between meeting some people or being alone in the house, especially for people who are psychologically vulnerable, or who are in an unsafe situation, or who need physical contact for their mental well-being.”

 Brian Dow, Deputy Executive Director of Rethink Mental Illnes, a British NGO committed to promoting the rights of people affected by mental health problems, believes that this policy would be beneficial as long as it is well managed.

-“This would allow people to alleviate the anxiety they may be feeling trapped in their home,” she told the BBC.
+“This would allow people to ease the anxiety they may be feeling by being trapped in their home,” she told the BBC.

 “People have been very creative (in terms of socialization), but frankly what they need now is just a hug.”